aileot/vim-snatch/README.md

 imap <C-y> <Plug>(snatch-oneshot-hor-or-reg-here)<Plug>(easymotion-s)

 " Suggestion:
-" You might enjoy the trick to snatch texts as soon as cursor has moved.
+" You might enjoy the trick to experience snatch-operator from Insert mode. let g:snatch#clean_registers = '0' " (default) imap <C-y> <Plug>(snatch-reg-ctrl-y)y
-" Make sure g:snatch#clean_registers contains '0'.
-imap <C-y> <Plug>(snatch-reg-ctrl-y)y
 " Or use <SID> if your `y` could be mapped: inoremap <SID>y y